What is back pain

 - Strain – Strain is the most common causes of back pain, and the strain can be in any part of your back, such as: in the muscles of the back, and in the ligaments and other soft tissues of your back.
 Lifting anything heavy and also doing it improperly can cause this strain on your back.

 - Vertebra Problem – If you are feeling back pain that is not caused by strain, then perhaps it is a problem caused by one of the disks in your spinal cord or vertebra.
 Your vertebra can either be ruptured or is bulging.
 In the case of a bulging vertebra, then it can also indicate you have sciatica, which can be felt as a sharp and shooting pain that travels through your buttock onto your leg.

 - Improper posture - improper posture can also be a leading cause of back pain, as something as simple as your posture, when done repeatedly every day, will definitely cause problems in your back.

 Back pain can occur for many different reasons.
 Pain in the lower back can develop because of:

-- Problems with the organs inside the abdomen and pelvis
+- - Problems with the organs of the abdomen and pelvis

 Some people with back pain also have related symptoms in other parts of their body such as buttock pain, muscle cramps or hip pain.